Using an external filter,

-Pandoc can automatically generate citations and a bibliography in a number of styles (using Andrea Rossato's
+pandoc-citeproc, pandoc can automatically generate citations and a bibliography in a number of styles.
+Basic usage is

-hs-citeproc).
-In order to use this feature, you will need a bibliographic database in one of the following formats:
+In order to use this feature, you will need to specify a bibliography file using the

 .bib can generally be used with both BibTeX and BibLaTeX files, but you can use